alexandergcox/alexandergcox/README.md

 - 👋 Hi, I’m @alexandergcox
 - 👀 I’m interested in machine learning, analytics and data science.
 - 👀 I am hoping to change roles in the next few month and to update my personal GitHub.
-- 🌱 I’m currently learning PHP & Ruby
+- 🌱 I’m currently learning PHP, Java & Ruby
 - 💞️ I’m looking to develop further on R, Python and SQL.
 - 💬 Ask me about articles on Medium and collaborating on StackOverlow
 - 📫 How to reach me alexcox121@gmail.com